Historic Pritzlaff Building Repurposed Into Popular Event Venue with Assist from PFlow Hydraulic VRCS

 “We looked at several different options, but nobody had a standard lift that would perfectly suit our needs,” said Hooge.
 “There were some difficult challenges presented by the age of the building and the confined spaces in the area where the lift would be installed.”

 Global Industrial, a material handling products provider in the Milwaukee area, suggested that Hooge consult with PFlow Industries, a leading manufacturing of vertical lifts, also known as Vertical Reciprocating Conveyors (VRCs).

-After an initial on-site consultation, PFlow responded with the specification of a 21 Series hydraulic lift, with a carriage platform of a 8’-0” wide x 8’-6” long with a 7’-0” clear height, big enough to accommodate all event supplies and their transport carts.
+After an initial on-site consultation, PFlow responded with the specification of a 21 Series hydraulic lift, with a carriage platform of a 8’ 0” W x 8’ 6” L x 7’ 0” H, big enough to accommodate all event supplies and their transport carts.

 Once the lift was specified there were several significant installation challenges the older building presented that required some creative problem solving.

 “The first issue we had was getting the lift in the building.
-There were no exterior doors big enough for the lift carriage,” said Sandy Silverberg, the Global Industrial manager of the project, including installation.
+There were no exterior doors big enough for the lift carriage,” said Sandy Silverberg, the Global Industrial project manager, including installation.
 “So PFlow built the carriage in two pieces, and then we bolted and welded it together onsite.”